The Problem

 - Creates a revenue stream for the city to pay for the project and future projects.
 The city is restricted to very few revenue streams such as property taxes, impact fees, and parking tickets.
 A new revenue stream could actually decrease these methods providing relief to homeowners and citizens alike.

 Is It Doable?
-Who has Public Housing?

 Anaconda – 170 Units.
-Butte – 314 Units.
-Great Falls – 514 Units.
+Great Falls – 490 Units.
 Helena – 366 Units.
-Missoula – 1,650 Units.
+Billings – 216 Units.
 Whitefish – 50 Units.
-Miles City – 134 Units.
+Glascow – 60 Units.

 BOZEMAN HAS 0 UNITS.

-This stuff is feasible and doable!
-For example, Bozeman just built a new Law and Justice Center (which cost about $40 million by the way).
-The old police station on Rouse and Mendenhall was a City-owned, public building that was just sold to private developers (2 of which are on the Community Development Board) for $2.9 million. $1.6 million of which was subsidized by the city to turn it into “affordable housing.”
-The cap set on this housing is 120% of median income.
-At this cap, the units would cost approximately $1,800 a month for rent!
-What is to stop these private developers from favoring the higher income range so that they can charge $1,800 for their so-called “affordable”.
-Which is not affordable if you ask me.
-The city could’ve used that 1.6 million to convert that public property into public housing instead!
+But does Bozeman have the money to develop its own housing?
+Yes!
+For example, Bozeman just built a new $40 million Law and Justice Center.
+The old fire station on Rouse and Mendenhall was a City-owned, public building that was recently sold to private developers (2 of which are on the Community Development Board).
+It was sold for $2.9 million, but $1.6 million of which was subsidized by the city to turn it into “affordable housing.”
+The city could’ve used that $1.6 million to convert that public property into public housing instead, which would be sustained by the rent.
 These opportunities exist, and we just have to take that step.